knowark/pentakrat/info/docs/README.md

-keeps on evolving, perhaps we have achieved a point in which the technological tools we have developed to aid in our informational, logistical and commercial activities, can provide the additional utility of designing a sociological infrastructure that will establish fair and inalienable interaction mechanisms for all. *Pentakrat* is fond of that vision and is an initiative to experiment, learn and share the outcomes of those kind of interventions.
+keeps on evolving, perhaps we have achieved a point in which the technological tools we have developed to aid in our informational, logistical and commercial activities, can provide the additional utility of designing a sociological infrastructure that is able to establish fair and inalienable interaction mechanisms for all. *Pentakrat* is fond of that vision and is an initiative to experiment, learn and share the outcomes of those kind of interventions.
 If for any chance it raises the interest in developing more solutions to tackle these kind of organizational challenges, it would have fulfilled its mission and declare success.
 Please join us with your participation and feedback.
 Let's try this out and see what happens!

 # Structure